Beauty Reviews, Reviews Charlotte Beauty Reviews, Reviews Charlotte

 Cons

 The masks are expensive.
 It’s hard to say how expensive because they always seem to have huge deals.
-As I write this, the site says two packs (eight masks) costs AU$160 but at the moment there’s 50% off so it costs $80.
-Certain packs come with free gifts, like Gua Sha sets, $20 gift cards, mystery gifts.
+As I write this, the site says two packs (eight masks) cost AU$160 but at the moment there’s 50% off so it costs $80.
+Certain packs come with free gifts, like Gua Sha sets, $20 gift cards, and mystery gifts.
 These deals change constantly.
 Either way, $80 for four face masks is still a lot.
 The results are only temporary, but the masks are cheaper than weekly facials at a salon.

 I also really didn’t like wearing the mask to bed.
 I tried putting one on at about 7pm, hoping it would be done by 10pm when I went to bed.
 It wasn’t.
 I think they probably need about four hours to dry completely.